 Hazardous Locations: Hazardous locations include, but are not limited to, the following types of locations and adjoining areas, which have direct access to such locations: laboratories, animal areas, workshops, warehouses, commercial kitchens, laundries, construction areas, file rooms, mechanical rooms, roofs, confined spaces, maintenance and janitorial rooms, boats, service vehicles, and golf carts.

-POLICY
+POLICY STATEMENT:

 Florida Atlantic University strives to be a family-friendly environment and encourages children and their parents to participate in various recreational and athletic family-oriented programs on our campuses year-round.
-In addition, all members of the University community are encouraged to remain sensitive to the needs of working parents, and supervisors and managers should be flexible in granting accrued leave to employees who need to make emergency child care arrangements.
+In addition, all members of the University community are encouraged to remain sensitive to the needs of working parents, and supervisors and managers should be flexible in granting accrued leave to employees who need to make unplanned childcare arrangements.